CMPUT301F19T33/Mooood/README.md

-##This is branch that will be used for demo
+This branch will be used for demo